-Children in care are a priority for admission and, as such, we will follow the statutory guidance on school admissions.
-On admission to the school or to care, carers will be given a School Prospectus about the school's expectations and processes and the child and carer will meet with the designated teacher for children in care.
+Looked after children are a priority for admission and, as such, we will follow the statutory guidance on school admissions.
+On admission to the school or to care, carers will be given a School Prospectus about the school's expectations and processes and the child and carer will meet with the designated teacher for looked after children.
 The designated teacher will identify any relevant issues, academic or pastoral, and ensure the child is made to feel supported in our school.
 On admission, records will be requested from the child's previous school.
 Consideration will be given to giving the child a peer mentor.
-As soon as practicable after the records are received, a meeting will be held with the carer/parent, social worker, other relevant professionals and the child, as appropriate, to put together a new Personal Education Plan, This early meeting will ensure that communication systems are established early.
+As soon as practicable after the records are received, a meeting will be held with the carer/parent, social worker, other relevant professionals and the child, as appropriate, to put together a new Personal Education Plan.
+This early meeting will ensure that communication systems are established early.
 If records are not received promptly, we will undertake our own assessment to make sure that the teaching and support received are appropriate.
 We will endeavour to meet the statutory time scales for PEPs as outlined in guidance.
-When children already on school roll enter care, the school will ensure that the student meets with the designated teacher as soon as possible and is fully informed of the school procedures and additional support arrangements available.
-A meeting with other parties will be arranged and PEP prepared as soon as possible in the same way as for those children already in care admitted to school.